jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 Another one is the connection itself.
 No matter how fast your Wi-Fi technology is, interference will be there from time to time.
-Whenever I'm lagging severely, I check whether the Wi-Fi signal is full bar or not, and most of the time, it's not.
+Whenever I'm lagging severely, I will check whether the Wi-Fi signal is full bar or not, and most of the time, it's not.
 If it goes back to full bar, I still lag because my connection is now fluctuating.
 So better